teancom/bolo/README.md

 aggregate at the per-minute mark.
 Check **bolo.conf(5)** for details and more advanced usage.

+You'll have to create the bolo user (or adjust how you launch the bolo daemon):

+    $ sudo useradd -rUd /var/lib/bolo -s /sbin/nologin bolo
+    $ sudo mkdir /var/lib/bolo
+    $ sudo chown -R bolo:bolo /var/lib/bolo

-With this configuration in place, start up the bolo daemon:
+With this in place, start up the bolo daemon:

     $ sudo bolo